 This shouldn’t be too difficult.
-The world has endorsed 17 new global goals whose vision is breathtaking.
-If they are achieved, add 12 years to your age, and imagine a planet without poverty, malnutrition, or preventable death, powered by sustainable sources of energy that have enabled us to avert a climate-induced catastrophe.
+The world has endorsed 17 global goals with breathtaking vision.
+If they are achieved, add 10 years to your age, and imagine a planet without poverty, malnutrition or preventable death, powered by sustainable sources of energy that have enabled us to avert a climate-induced catastrophe.
 These global goals are a complex, interrelated network where action on one benefits progress on others, and vice versa.

 For example, improvements in education (goal 4), will translate into health gains (goal 3) and economic growth (goal 8); improvements in clean energy (goal 7) will advance climate action (goal 13) and responsible consumption and production (goal 12); and improvements in gender equality (goal 5) will reduce poverty (goal 1), income inequality (goal 10) and conflict (goal 16).

 Integrators not only understand this interconnectivity, but they want to design policies, programs, and financing instruments that leverage these connections so they can drive progress to the goals faster and more efficiently.
 Specialists, on the other hand, prefer to stay firmly within the boundaries of a specific goal, even when they could achieve more with a different approach.
 Even though generalists can acknowledge the need for integration, they typically don’t have the skills or the incentives to make it happen.

 Integrators also understand that big end goals take time.
 After all, they are trying to alter reality for the vulnerable majority, not for an already-privileged minority.
 In this context, they don’t place short-term success ahead of long-term impact.
 Integrators base all of their big decisions on the very best data available.
 If the data is not there, as is often the case, they make it a priority to get it.

 Integrators are most comfortable when they are in constant conversation with a wide array of data from many fields, including the sciences (natural, formal, social), humanities, and professions.
 They develop a command over the best quality data from each of these disciplines and a facility to combine insights in a way that shines a light onto new solutions.
 Integrators share a deep aversion to decision-making based on ideology or arguments from analogy (i.e. we should do y because that’s the way we did x).

 Above all, integrators share an honest relationship with data.
 Data is never cherry-picked for marketing or advocacy purposes, but is used to provide a constant check on success or failure.
 Data that reveals failure is just as valuable, if not more valuable, as data that shows success.
 Open source, free access data platforms (like the spectacular Global Burden of Disease) are preferred, as integrators acknowledge that the long-term benefits of sharing information outweigh any short-term risks.

 The world’s most powerful innovations have always come from people who transgress boundaries and straddle fields, or in Sue Desmond-Hellman’s words, people who “bridge worlds”.
 With technology, our ability to do that has risen exponentially.
-The internet and the many platforms that have grown on it now offer vast digital playgrounds where people can collaborate beyond boundaries.
+The internet and the many platforms that have been built on it now offer vast digital playgrounds where people can collaborate beyond boundaries.